 Timber lintel beams were once common and quite easy to drill through but eventually fell out of fashion for their lack of durability and vulnerability when it comes to fire.
-Concrete and steel are more common options now, but can just as tricky to drill through.
+Concrete and steel lintels are more common options now, but can be just as tricky to drill through.

 To find out more about lintel beams and how to drill through them, keep reading.

 What is a lintel?